Skulk2Fade/WebTaskTracker/README.md

 Streaming uploads require `ATTACHMENT_DIR` to point to a writable directory.
 Uploaded files are validated against a small list of safe MIME types and are written with `0600` permissions for your user only.
+The maximum allowed size can be configured with the `MAX_ATTACHMENT_SIZE` environment variable (bytes, default `10485760`).
+Requests exceeding the limit return a `413` response.

 ## Markdown Formatting